marnikitta/livecoding/roadmap.md

 - [x] Add greeting message
 - [x] Benchmark file sizes
 - [x] Tune WebSocket ping-pong timeout to match client heartbeats
+- [ ] Replicate hastebin settings and extract them to ENV variables
 - [ ] Remove rooms older than one week (include this message in the greeting)
 - [ ] Prettify code for publishing
     - Add kudos and all used links